4860 General Alfred John Gardyne Drummond de Chastelain, OC, CMM, CD, CH

 1937 -

 In 1995, John agreed to a two-month mandate from the British and Irish governments to join a three-man International Commission to examine the issue of paramilitary arms in Northern Ireland.
-He subsequently retired from the Canadian Forces and, since 1996, he has worked with international bodies on the Northern Ireland peace process, initially as International Independent Chairman of the Northern Ireland Multi-Party Talks, which led to the Good Friday Agreement of April 1998, and, since September 1997, as Chairman of the Independent International Commission on Decommissioning.
+He therefore retired from the Canadian Forces and, since 1996, he has worked with international bodies on the Northern Ireland peace process, initially as International Independent Chairman of the Northern Ireland Multi-Party Talks, which led to the Good Friday Agreement of April 1998, and, since September 1997, as Chairman of the Independent International Commission on Decommissioning.
 In the fall of 2005, after many years, John succeeded in the seemingly impossible mission of getting the IRA to decommission its weapons, for which he was recommended for the Nobel Peace Prize.

-Since his retirement, John has participated as a Senior Advisor to the University of Windsor's Jerusalem Old City Initiative, a member of the Canadian Delegation on the Forum of Federations (of which Canada is the leading nation), a member of the Board of Directors of the United Nations Association in Canada, a member of an International Committee of Experts assembled to advise the Government of Mexico on security issues, Vice-President and member of the Board of Directors of the Conference of Defence Associations Institute, and a member of the Board of Governors of Commissionaires Canada.
+Since his retirement, he has participated as a Senior Advisor to the University of Windsor's Jerusalem Old City Initiative, a member of the Canadian Delegation on the Forum of Federations (of which Canada is the leading nation), a member of the Board of Directors of the United Nations Association in Canada, a member of an International Committee of Experts assembled to advise the Government of Mexico on security issues, Vice-President and member of the Board of Directors of the Conference of Defence Associations Institute, and a member of the Board of Governors of Commissionaires Canada.

-John is an Officer of the Order of Canada, Commander of the Order of Military Merit, Companion of Honour (U.K.), Commander of the Order of St. John, Commander of the Legion of Merit (U.S.A.), and has the Medal of Merit and Honour of Greece.
+de Chastelain is an Officer of the Order of Canada, Commander of the Order of Military Merit, Companion of Honour (U.K.), Commander of the Order of St. John, Commander of the Legion of Merit (U.S.A.), and has the Medal of Merit and Honour of Greece.
 In 1992, he received the Vimy Award.
 He has received honorary doctorates from six Canadian universities, and is an Honorary Fellow of Lady Margaret Hall College, Oxford.
 He has been President of the Dominion of Canada Rifle Association, Vice-President of the National Rifle Association (U.K.), National Vice-President of Scouts Canada, and Colonel of the Regiment of the PPCLI.

 Plaque inscription: